Ross-Alexandra/chess-com-frontend-test/README.md

   - `icons`: The SVG icons used in the application.
   - `ui`: General purpose & reusable UI components.
 - Helpers: Functions that are used throughout the application.
-- Stores: The vue `reactive` stores used in the application.
+- Stores: The `vuex` stores used in the application.
+  - `selectedSquares`: The store that keeps track of the squares that have been selected.
 - Tests: The unit tests for the application.

 ## Assumptions